openvinotoolkit/nncf/README.md

 This repository is tested on Python* 3.8.10, PyTorch* 2.3.0 (NVidia CUDA\* Toolkit 12.1) and TensorFlow* 2.12.1 (NVidia CUDA\* Toolkit 11.8).

-## NNCF Compressed Model Zoo
+## NNCF Compressed NNCF Model Zoo

-List of models and compression results for them can be found at our [Model Zoo page](./docs/ModelZoo.md).
+List of models and compression results for them can be found at our [NNCF Model Zoo page](./docs/ModelZoo.md).

 ## Citing